 (Photo courtesy of Zoo Studio – Animal Art Photography)

-*Kate regularly attends National and International conferences, seminars and workshops on animal behaviour as part of her continued education in the field.
+*Kate regularly attends and presents at National and International conferences, seminars and workshops on animal behaviour as part of her continued education in the field.

 Behaviour problems in companion animals can be very complex, consisting of several interrelated factors, requiring in-depth evaluation and appropriate treatment protocols specifically tailored to the individual animal in question.
 Choosing an animal behaviourist ensures that you and your pet receive the best help available in the field of animal behaviour.
-Look for an animal behaviourist with at least an Honours Degree in Science (psychology, zoology, animal science) and ideally postgraduate qualifications (a Masters or PhD) in animal behaviour.
-Professional and practical experience with behaviour modification and training is also important, as is continued education demonstrated through regular attendance at conferences and workshops focussing on animal behaviour.
+Look for an animal behaviourist with postgraduate qualifications (a Masters or PhD) in animal behaviour.
+Professional and practical experience is also important, as is continued education demonstrated through regular attendance at conferences and workshops focussing on animal behaviour.